antonwierenga/sql-template-cli/README.md

 sql-template-cli provides tab completion to speed up typing commands, to see which commands are available and what parameters are supported.

-*In addition to typing commands in the shell it is also possible to pass a command directly to the sql-template-cli executable:*
+In addition to typing commands in the shell it is also possible to pass a command directly to the sql-template-cli executable.

 Example:`sql-template-cli tables --database db1`

-*It is also possible to specify a file containing commands to execute:*
+It is also possible to specify a file containing commands to execute.

 Example:`sql-template-cli --cmdfile my_commands.txt`

-To connect to a database that is configured in `sql-template-cli-x.x.x/conf/sql-template-cli.conf`:`connect --database db1`
+To connect to a database that is configured in `sql-template-cli-x.x.x/conf/sql-template-cli.conf` type in the following command in the shell: `connect --database db1`

 Below is a list of commands that sql-template-cli supports.